 You've probably heard people decry the use of the passive voice.
 “Avoid it at all costs!” they say.
-That's a little misleading; the passive voice isn't always bad.
+That's a little misleading.
+Let's look at active vs. passive voice and when to use each.

 What Is Active Voice?

-A sentence in the active voice is structured traditionally: subject + verb + object.
+A sentence in the active voice has a traditional sentence structure: subject + verb + object.

 Beth stubbed her toe.